 That’s why things like Financial Literacy Month are crucial.
 We need to boost awareness — and most of us seem ready to put some basic educational programs into place for our children and teenagers.

 Want to join in on the effort to spread financial literacy?
-Click here to tweet this infographic and share the data on what’s going on with the average American’s money – and why we really need to continue pushing for greater financial education.
+Share this infographic and spread the word about what’s going on with the average American’s money and why we need to continue pushing for more financial education.